 Want to know How To Renovate A Caravan For Under £500?
-Last year I managed to get our hands on a second hand, 5-berth, Sprite Major caravan and since then have spent our weekends trying to get it ready for its first outing in a few weeks.
+Last year I managed to get my hands on a second-hand, 5-berth, Sprite Major caravan and since then have spent weekends trying to get it ready for its first outing in a few weeks.
 Follow Part 1 of my renovation journey and learn the tips and tricks for how to renovate a Caravan on a tiny budget.

 The caravan was in a bad way when we first got our hands on it – full of junk, covered in mouse poo, walls that were covered in rotten wood which were sodden with water, no working electrics or gas, and just generally filthy.

-Joss and I just got thoroughly fed up of camping.
+I just got thoroughly fed up of camping.
 After a tent flooding, a tent zip breaking and having no cold drinks left after day one, we both thought enough was enough and decided to get the caravan and start a major DIY project.
-The caravan will be luxury compared to our trusty tent but don’t get me wrong, our tent has been amazing and our noble steed for many years.
-We have done so many festivals in it now that we feel we have earned the right to do future festivals in a bit more comfort.
+The caravan will be luxury compared to the trusty tent but don’t get me wrong, my tent has been amazing and a noble steed for many years.
+I have done so many festivals in it now that I felt I had earned the right to do future festivals in a bit more comfort.

 It started by clearing all of the junk out of the caravan, salvaging anything worth keeping and chucking the rest.
 We then ripped out the really manky carpet and took out all of the soft furnishings.

 The cushions themselves were in ok condition.
 By that I mean, only a few moths/mouse-chewed holes, but they were an awful shade of orange and looked like they came out of a ’70s indie film.
 We decided to keep all the cushions, as we soon discovered the cost of foam (which by the way is extortionate) and invested in a steam cleaner so we could reupholster all the cushions ourselves.